-To the right of the Chateau is one of the Chateau is one of the easiest and loveliest trails to follow.
-It rises rapidly through a steep pine forest abounding in shrubs andalpineflowers, while varied and sweeping views are to be seen through the occasional gaps in the forest.
+To the right of the Chateau is one of the easiest and loveliest trails to follow.
+It rises rapidly through a steep pine forest abounding in shrubs and alpine flowers, while varied and sweeping views are to be seen through the occasional gaps in the forest.
 Passing above the snow-line the trail reaches the first of the Lakes in the Clouds, resting an icy blue in the green forest bowl.
-This the Clouds, resting an icy blue in the green forest bowl.
 This is Mirror Lake; into it a noisy cataract drops down a boulder-strewn cliff from Lake Agnes, the second of the Lakes in the Clouds.
 The trail winds over a rocky path above the pines to Lake Agnes, 1,200 feet above Lake Louise.
 This lake seldom thaws until mid-July and is as quiet, though not so brilliantly colored, as Mirror Lake, some 200 feet below.
 It is guarded by its own little cirque of white-headed peaks, around which the sunlight and the billowing clouds chase each other with fascinating swiftness.

 A delightful log Tea-House stands on the cliff top where the cataract falls down to Mirror Lake.
 Its wide hearth throws out a welcome warmth, and its windows command two wonderful views.
-On the one side is Lake Agnes and the cirque almost overhead; on the other side a vast panorama of the Bow Valley fades into the distance.
+On the one side is Lake Agnes and the cirque almost overhead; on the other side a vast panorama of the Bow Valley.

-The well-shod climber can continue to the top of the Little Beehive, or to the Observatory on top of the Big Beehive, or still farther afield to the top of Mount St. Piran, 3,000 feet above Lake Louise.
+The well-shod climber can continue to the top of the Little Beehive, or to the Rest Hut on top of the Big Beehive, or still farther afield to the top of Mount St. Piran.